 8. Bloating

 Abdominal distension, bloating, cramps, and pain in the stomach are signs of anal cancer.
 You can see these in patients with anal cancer.
-This is because tumors can block the passage and bowel, resulting in pain.
+This is because tumors can block the passage and the bowel, resulting in pain.
 We can say this is due to tumors; bowel instructions can be seen in such cases.

 Also Read: The 5 Best Supplements for Bloating That Actually Work